 The school initially offered a three-and-a-half-year General Nurse-Midwifery (GNM) diploma.
-It was recognized by the Punjab Government, the Punjab Nurses Registration Council in Chandigarh and the Indian Nursing Council in New Delhi.
+It was recognized by the Punjab Government, the Punjab Nurses Registration Council in Chandigarh (now in Mohali) and the Indian Nursing Council in New Delhi.

 By September, 1998, thanks in large part to the efforts of CIES, the school advanced to become the Guru Nanak College of Nursing.
 It began offering a four-year Bachelor of Science in Nursing (BSc.N) degree.
 Eventually, it brought on Post Basic B.Sc. and Master of Science (M.Sc.) nursing programs, also with the aid of CIES.

 For a rural area, the creation of a post-secondary school in itself was significant.
 But beyond that, it caters to the needs of women – a demographic rarely educated beyond elementary school in India.Tying into our belief of equality and inclusivity for all – including of all genders – CIES has worked for decades to support the existence, expansion and growth of the College.

 Activities supported by CIES at the Guru Nanak College of Nursing